nl-design-system/denhaag/CONTRIBUTING.md

 ### CSS names

 CSS class names, custom property names and keyframe names al must start with the prefix `denhaag-` followed by one or more [0-9a-z-].
-This is also enforced by the linter via the `yarn lint:css` command.
+This is also enforced by the linter via the `pnpm run lint:css` command.

 ### Installing and testing packages locally